 STEP 1: Create a Natural Dissolver

-Mix one-part vinegar to four parts water in a bucket.
+Mix one part vinegar to four parts of water in a bucket.
 This will help to dissolve the glue that holds the wallpaper to the wall.

 Apply the mixture to the surface and use a putty knife to start rubbing away the wallpaper glue.